 Prostate cancer causes haven’t been pinpointed yet.
 But researchers have linked prostate cancer risk factors and genetic mutations as probable causes.

-The statistics are dramatic: One in nine American men will be diagnosed with prostate cancer during their lifetime.
+The statistics are dramatic: Thirteen in 100 American men will be diagnosed with prostate cancer during their lifetime.
 But there is also good news.
 Most men diagnosed with the malignancy don’t lose their lives to the disease.
-In fact, almost three million men in the U.S. who have been diagnosed with prostate cancer at some point are currently alive.
+In fact, almost three million men in the U.S. who have been diagnosed with prostate cancer are alive.

 Although researchers haven’t zeroed in on exact prostate cancer causes, they have made progress and discovered factors linked to the malignancy, the American Cancer Society points out.

 Understanding potential prostate cancer causes

 Located just below the bladder and in front of the lower part of the intestine, the prostate surrounds part of the urethra, the tube that carries and empties urine from the bladder.
 The prostate gland is part of the male reproductive system and produces fluid that makes up part of semen.

 Although there are some rare types of prostate cancer, most prostate malignancies are adenocarcinomas — cancer of the glandular type that develops from cells that produce the prostate fluid.